-Regent Park is a neighbourhood in downtown Toronto spanning a 69-acre area that used to be a significant part of the Cabbagetown neighbourhood.
-In the 1930s it was one of Toronto's poorest neighbourhoods.
-In 1947, it became the site of one of Canada's first public housing projects built in response to the poor physical conditions of the neighbourhood.
-In 1995, community members approached Toronto Community Housing about revitalization of the neighbourhood.
-The revitalization began in 2005 and will include 2,083 replacement rent-geared to income units, 399 new affordable rental units and 5,400 new condominium units (Toronto
+Regent Park is a 69-acre area that in the 1930's was one of Toronto's poorest areas.
+It has been targeted by Toronto city planners through the Toronto Community Housing Corporation to revitalize the neighbourhood creating a healthy and sustainable community.
+The revitalization began in 2005 and will include 2,083 replacement rent-geared to income units, 399 new affordable rental units and 5,400 new condominium units (Toronto Community Housing, n.d.).

-Community Housing n.d.).
 As of March 2020, 60% of the rent-geared to income units have been completed, and the project is anticipated to be completed in 2023.